-We encourage people interested in our instructor training program to apply right away.
+We encourage people interested in our Certified Instructor Training Program to apply right away.
 Once applicants are accepted into our training program, we will make a plan with them depending on how far they are from existing centers, when the next Core Program Training will take place, and their specific situation.
 Candidates have the opportunity to receive coaching and guidance in how to use our program before and after they participate in a Core Program Training.
 Information about auditing the Core Program Training is below.

 - Getting Started